superfly/flyctl/building.md

 ## Notes on versioning

 There are two version types, in line with semver.
-Releases with major.minor.patch versions and prereleases with major.minor.patch-beta-incnumber versions.
+Releases with major.minor.patch versions and prereleases with major.minor.patch-pre-incnumber versions.

 The process has been for a release